 Alarms and time stamps of occurrence are also stored into internal memory.

-For more information about PUSH functionality and XML data format see chapter PUSH Communication mode and Appendix D.
+For more information about PUSH functionality and XML data format see chapter PUSH Communication mode on page 145 and Appendix D on page 187.

 Push data to link